Stephen Vaughan Sr.: Return to the UK

 In 2016, Vaughan helped create a company called VSM ('Vaughan Sports Management), which became the main shirt sponsors of Bangor City when new organizers purchased the club.
-Although Vaughan Sr was present at the launch of the new ownership, the new chairman Ivor Jenkins insisted that Vaughan who has been banned since 2010 from being a company director in UK – was not involved with running the club.
-Stephen Vaughan Jr. was later appointed as Director of Football and a coach at the club.
+Although Vaughan Sr was present at the launch of the new ownership, the new chairman Ivor Jenkins insisted that Vaughan, who had been banned since 2010 from being a company director in the UK, was not involved with running the club.
+Stephen Vaughan Jr. was later appointed Director of Football and a coach at the club.

+Death

+Vaughan Sr. died in July 2025, at the age of 62, with his son confirming the news on 3 July.